pesho-ivanov/martinus.github.io/_posts/2006-08-02-redesigning-junit-asserts.md

 * Usability is more important than flexibility.
 * Allow for much more poweful checks.

 Usability is very important.
-The good thing is that it is easy to analyze how JUnit is used (download some test driven developed open source projects, grep for `assertTrue`, and there you have all the cases where JUnit's asserts were not good enough :-))
+The good thing is that it is easy to analyze how JUnit is used (download some test driven developed open source projects, grep for `assertTrue`, and there you have all the cases where JUnit's asserts were not good enough :smiley:)

 I am playing around with a few ideas, and this is the API I am currently after: